flynnzac/slobil/README.md

 For a manual see: http://www.zflynn.com/arbel/arbel.html

-__NEWS: The basic syntax of ARBEL is now finalized and won't change going forward.__

 # Installation

 I have tested that the interpreter works on GNU/Linux and under MSYS on Windows.
 GNU Readline is a required depedency.
 Other than the standard GNU C Library, nothing else is required to build.